artisan-roaster-scope/artisan/wiki/Installation.md

 that your account was successful added to the dialout group.

+Note that for apps running by non-root users access to Phidgets or Yoctopuce devices require the installation of corresponding udev rules.
+Check the [Phidgets](https://www.phidgets.com/docs/OS_-_Linux#Advanced_Information) and [Yoctopuce](https://www.yoctopuce.com/EN/article/how-to-begin-with-yoctopuce-devices-on-linux) platform installation notes.

 ## Step 4: Configure Artisan for your setup

 You need to tell Artisan which machine or devices you attached.
 Startup Artisan and select your roasting machine (menu `Config >> Machines`) or open the Device Assignment dialog (menu `Config >> Device`) and configure your device here.